 The Severity of the Foot Problem

-For mild cases, non-invasive methods, like wraps, splints and other apparatus can be worn, but these do not correct the bunion.
+For mild cases, non-invasive methods, like wraps, splints, and other apparatus can be worn, but these do not correct the bunion.
 At best, they might temporarily alleviate some of the pain.

 For more severe cases, the soft tissue must be further disturbed.
 Different methods of straightening the toe are employed.
-Plates, screws and other hardware are often used to correct the toe and keep it in place.
+Plates, screws, and other hardware are often used to correct the toe and keep it in place.

-In severe cases mostly involving more elderly patients, resection arthroplasty is often performed removing the bottom of the toe joint with the big toe left immobilized entirely.
+In severe cases mostly involving more elderly patients, resection arthroplasty is often performed by removing the bottom of the toe joint with the big toe left immobilized entirely.
 This procedure affects the balance of the patient and also changes the anatomy of the foot.
 When one part of the complex foot system is altered, every part of the system is changed, even beyond the foot.
-Over time, this causes problems in other areas of the foot and may also affect the ankles, knees and lower back.
+Over time, this causes problems in other areas of the foot and may also affect the ankles, knees, and lower back.